AICoE/elyra-aidevsecops-tutorial/README.md

 ## 1. Set your project using a template

-In this tutorial we rely on [project-template][3] as described above to have a common structures that easily understood by data scientists and dev ops in order to find all the bits required from ML lifecycle and from the DevOps lifecycle.
+In this tutorial we rely on [project-template][3] as described above to have a common structures that can be easily used by data scientists and dev ops in order to find all the bits required from ML lifecycle and from the DevOps lifecycle.

 ## 2. Start working on your project through Elyra

-Get access to Operate First environment and become a user there, so that you can benefit from all the tooling and support and you can focus on your AI project.
+Get access to Operate First environment and become a user there, so that you can benefit from all the tools and support and you can focus on your AI project.

 1. Access [Operate First][4] environment.